LearnFL/proj-embedded-raspberrypi-autoclave-alarm/README.md

 power_alert.py sends a text message when the power goes out, for this reason the development board must be on UPS.
 There is no time or day of the week limitation for this alarm.

 connection_check.py checks whether the system has internet connection.
+I bet there should be a better way of doing it.

 I used raspberry pi 4 which autostarts code when it is plugged in.